geonetwork/doc/source/tutorials/introduction/index.rst

 GeoNetwork Orientation
 ##########################

-In this workshop you are introduced to the main functionalities of the GeoNetwork system from a usage and data curation perspective.
+In this workshop you are introduced to the main features of the GeoNetwork system from a usage and data curation perspective.
 The tutorial contains information and hands-on exercises explaining how to use the GeoNetwork system.